Smith & Nephew keeps faith in strategy as rivals merge

 LONDON Smith & Nephew (SN.L)(S&N), Europe's largest maker of artificial joints, plans to sit out consolidation in its core business sector, saying that bigger is not necessarily better and more attractive opportunities can be found elsewhere.

-Analysts said that consolidation in the $45 billion (26.61 billion pounds) global orthopaedics market had been a long time coming and that it could result in S&N being relegated to a second-tier of providers, trailing industry leader Johnson & Johnson (JNJ.N), Zimmer-Biomet and Stryker (SYK.N).
+Analysts said that consolidation in the $45 billion global orthopedics market had been a long time coming and that it could result in S&N being relegated to a second-tier of providers, trailing industry leader Johnson & Johnson (JNJ.N), Zimmer-Biomet and Stryker (SYK.N).

 S&N Chief Executive Olivier Bohuon, however, said Zimmer's move was defensive and that it would not threaten his company's access to U.S. hospitals or its track record in innovation.